jw56578/authentication-project/README.md

 * The component is not using the property showNavItems
     * Use this property to determine whether to show the Nav Items, only show the secured routes if showNavItems === true
     * The sign out should always be shown
+### Build
+* Make sure you have everything working locally as you intend
+* Do a `npm run build`
+* Copy the contents of /client/build into /server/public.
+Don't copy the actual /build folder into the /server/public folder

 # Server
 * Create 3 secure routes on the server